anthonykoch/lively-browser/README.md

 - [x] {M} Switching from minimal to thorough setting should not step through walkthrough until the code has been executed again under thorough instrumentation.
 - [x] {M} Error coverage points

+- [ ] {L} Add loading indicator for phantoms which have yet to have their insertion point fired.
 - [ ] {L} Improve walkthrough UI buttons
 - [ ] {L} Add shadow to gutter when scrolled right
 - [ ] {L} Fix close button on popups (for right now removing them works as they're not necessary)